 What is a theme camp?

-It puts you on the map- quite literally.
-Registration means your theme camp will be on the map given to attendees, in the guide book, and on our website before the event.
+Sure, you can always set up in open camping!
+But registration will put you on the map- literally.
+You’ll be listed on the map and field guide given to attendees, as well as on our website.
 If you want to make sure people know who you are and what you’re offering, registration is the easiest and best way to do that.

 - RV/Camping Cars – Does your camp have any wheeled infrastructure?
 All trailers, RVs, vans being slept in, busses, etc. need to be registered.
 However, they will NOT need a seperate RV camping pass.
 You can register vehicles on the ‘Logistics’ portion of your application, and you can update the form if things change by emailing email@example.com.

 - The first arrivals of your camp will be given all vehicle camping passes associated with your camp during placement.
 With the exception of special requests granted by space/production, vehicles can not be part of your frontage.

 - Early Access – If needed, your camp can come set-up on the Sunday before gate opens, starting at 12pm.
 Please remember that early entry is a privilege granted to you to work on your infrastructure.

 Are there any rules or policies I need to know?